lijiansong/ConfigFileParser/README.md

 # ConfigFileParser
-Using Flex &amp; Bison to Parse Config Files
+This archive is about Using Flex &amp; Bison to Parse Config Files .
+## Description File Design
 > Format of the config file is similar to JSON, which is composed of pairs of key-values.
 The config file is also composed of some tuples, which contain some pairs of key-values. e.g.

 ```